Juniper/ukai/doc/operation.md

 ## Command Line Client

-ukai package will also include CLI client so that you can manipulate global controller resources.
+the Ukai package will also include CLI client so that you can manipulate global controller resources.

-You need set following env vars.
+You need set following Env vars.

 ```
 export GOHAN_ENDPOINT_URL=http://$GOHAN_HOST:9500